SS Burgondier: Peacetime career

-Caird & Co launched the ship as SS War Burman but completed her in April 1919 as SS Burgondier for Lloyd Royal Belge (GB) Ltd, which registered her in London.
+Caird & Co launched the ship as War Burman but completed her in April 1919 as Burgondier for Lloyd Royal Belge (GB) Ltd, which registered her in London.
 In 1923 she was transferred to Compagnie Maritime Belge (Lloyd Royal) SA and registered in Antwerp, Belgium.

 In 1926 she was sold to Buenos Aires Great Southern Railway Co, who registered her in London as Azul and placed her under the management of A. Holland & Co.
 In 1935 she was sold to Kaye, Son & Co, who sold her on in 1936.
 Her new owners, Georgian Steam Navigation Co Ltd renamed her David Dawson and placed her under the management of Frank S. Dawson and Co Ltd. In 1937 she was sold to J.A.
 Coulouthros and N.N.
 Embiricos, Andros who registered her in Greece as Penteli.

 In 1939 she was sold to Brockley Hill Steamship Co Ltd who registered her in London as Brockley Hill.
 This was a one-ship company set up to own her by Counties Ship Management.
 Both companies were offshoots of the Rethymnis & Kulukundis shipbroking firm.